AI Analytics in Marketing: The Missing Layer Between Data and Action

 Together, these improvements lead to more efficient and effective marketing operations.

-To understand how this works in practice, AI analytics use cases in marketing highlight where teams gain the most value:
+To understand how this works in practice, AI analytics use cases in marketing highlight where teams gain the most value.
+Some common AI analytics use cases include:

 - Campaign Performance Monitoring